rejaraujo/react-blog/README.md

 ## Let's get started

-Run npm install to download package and its dependencies
+Run npm install to download package and its dependencies.

 ```shell
 npm install